communitiesuk/report-funding-design-history/app/index.md

 ---
 homepage: true
 layout: product
-title: A design history for your GOV.UK service
+title: A design history for Report funding progress service
-description: A permanent record of how your service has developed over time.
+description: The service gives grant recipients a way to report on monitoring and evaluation data and aims to replace Submit monitoring and evaluation data by iteratively moving away from users inputting information into a spreadsheet to form-based question flows and a task list.
 pagination:
   data: collections.all
   reverse: true